opacam/Cohen3/docs/contributor_setup.rst

     changes you made.

-    :Note: You also can check the coverage once you submitted the pull requests and travis tests are done (but this, probably, it will be  slower than do it manually from your os, because you can skip some steps that travis cannot skip).
+    :Note: You also can check the coverage once you submitted the pull requests and github-actions unit tests are done (but this, probably, it will be slower than do it manually from your os, because you can skip some steps that github-actions cannot skip).

 7. Commit your changes and push your branch to GitHub::